Podcastindex-org/podcast-namespace/location/location.md

  For information that may interest space travellers: the RFC does include an optional coordinate reference system for other planets, though these are not recommended to be used yet by the RFC.

  The `geo` attribute is recommended to be used alongside an OSMID.
 Since OSM IDs are not guaranteed to be permanent (perhaps it's the ID of a building which is later demolished), the geoURI serves as a permanent point.
  Exceptions are podcasts from, or about, fictional places.
-Data within these tags must relate to a real place.
+Data within these attributes must relate to a real place.

 <br>